 5) Working capital end-use

-RBF is best suited to fund revenue-linked expenses such as digital marketing and inventory.
+Revenue based loans are best suited to fund revenue-linked expenses such as digital marketing and inventory.

-When is RBF not right for you?
+When is revenue based funding not right for you?

 1) You’re too early in your journey